 This online course will develop participants’ understanding of the climate change policy framework, by building an appreciation of the science, causes and impacts of climate change, the history of the policy making process and the UNFCCC framework, and will also consider the pertinent challenges currently facing diplomats and international decision makers in making progress with what is currently on the negotiating table.
 The course will take a close look at the negotiations to-date and will consider the hot topics for negotiators as we move towards establishing a new global agreement on climate change by 2015.

+The course will take a close look at gender in the negotiations and also the specific interests of parties who are most vulnerable to impacts of climate change.

-The course targets mid to senior-level government officers in ministries preparing for and/or taking part in conferences in relation to climate change as well as staff of intergovernmental / nongovernmental organizations.
+The course targets mid to senior-level government officers in ministries preparing for and/or taking part in conferences in relation to climate change as well as staff of intergovernmental and nongovernmental organizations.
 It also targets entry-level and mid-career diplomats working in a multilateral setting.
 Private sector specialists and students whose work or studies are related to this subject are also encouraged to apply.

 Tag This Document